As sales managers, we feel like we’re ready to deal with anything at all.

 But there’s two alarming results every sales manager should consider:

-- Only 49 percent of board members say their companies engage in monitoring or internal communications to detect trouble ahead
+- Only 49% of board members say their companies engage in monitoring or internal communications to detect trouble ahead

-- Only 49 percent say their companies have proactive plans for likely crisis scenarios
+- Only 49% say their companies have proactive plans for likely crisis scenarios

-The emotional impact on you and your team can be significant, but effective management of a crisis can allow you a priceless opportunity to strengthen team bonds, galvanise trust and build confidence.
+The emotional impact on you and your team can be significant, but effective management of a crisis can allow you a priceless opportunity to strengthen team bonds, galvanize trust and build confidence.

 Peter Drucker famously said: